uhengart/covid-alert-dashboard/README.md

 Here, the first 13 keys come from a new infection.
 The first key was valid on Sept 4, the second one on Sept 5, ..., and the 13th on Sept 16.
 Next, we have five keys that each belong to an infection that was reported before Sept 17.
 The upload of these five keys happened on Sept 17, so the uploaded keys are the ones that were valid on Sept 16.

 In practice, the observed patterns may become more complicated.
-As of October 2020, when reporting an infection, a COVID Alert user is given the option to indicate the day when symptoms started to appear or the day when the user took took the test.
-COVID Alert will then upload only the keys for the two days preceding this day.
-An infected user may have installed COVID Alert for fewer than 13 days before the day of reporting the infection, so fewer than 13 keys will get uploaded initially.
+For example: 1) When reporting an infection, a COVID Alert user is given the option to indicate the day when they first experienced symptoms or the day when the user took took the test.
+COVID Alert will then upload only the keys valid up to two days before this day.
+Moreover, if the user indicates the day when symptomps started to occcur, uploading of additional diagnosis keys will stop ten days after this day.
+2) An infected user may have installed COVID Alert for fewer than 13 days before the day of reporting the infection, so fewer than 13 keys will get uploaded initially.
 In the worst case, no key gets uploaded initially and our algorithm will miss the infection.
 If only one key gets uploaded for a new infection, we cannot (easily) distinguish the reporting of the new infection from uploads that are due to a previously reported infection.
-Sometimes, there are gaps in the sequence of keys uploaded for a new infection.
+3) Sometimes, there are gaps in the sequence of keys uploaded for a new infection.
 It is unclear what causes this gap (the smartphone being off for a day?) but these cases are easier to handle.
 Each key upload requires consent by the infected user and it is possible that the user does not consent to all of the uploads, in particular, uploads following the initial upload.

 Our estimation algorithm requires that there is a sequence of at least three keys, with the sequence ending on the current or previous day, to count the sequence as a new infection.
 Therefore, in the example below, we count two new infections.

     2020-09-17_14:00 2020-09-04
     2020-09-17_14:00 2020-09-05